AmineDjeghri/MedicaProd/README.md

 # MedicaProd
-MedicaProd is a webapp that will help you to produce pharmaceuticals and to define with what ingredients and with how much you can produce pharmaceuticals.
+MedicaProd is a webapp that will help you to produce pharmaceuticals This app aims to give you what pharmaceuticals you can produce in a relation with the avaible ingredients and quatity you have in your stock.